jacsmith21/oversee/README.md

 # Install a package
 oversee install clion

-# Export your bash aliases to ~/.bash_aliases
+# Export your local bash aliases to ~/.bash_aliases
-oversee export
+oversee export local

+# Save you PyCharm settings & then sync them to CLion
+oversee save pycharm
+oversee sync clion

+# Setup your 'work' environment
+oversee setup work

+# Init or update your .gitignore using the official .gitignores on GitHub
+oversee project initignore pycharm

+# Make new python package release at version 0.3
+oversee project release 0.3
 ```

 ## Roadmap